List of longest-reigning monarchs: Monarchs of sovereign states with verifiable reigns by exact date

 The following are the 25 longest-reigning monarchs of states who were internationally recognised as sovereign for most or all of their reign.
 Roman emperors Constantine VIII and Basil II, reigning for 66 years in total (962–1028) and for 65 years in total (960–1025) respectively, are not included, because for part of those periods they reigned only nominally as junior co-emperors alongside senior emperors.

 Regencies (and coregencies as a "senior" monarch) are not counted against monarchs, hence Louis XIV is listed first among the monarchs of sovereign states despite his mother Anne of Austria being his regent for eight years.
 A distinction is not made between absolute and constitutional monarchs, hence Elizabeth II is listed second despite being a figurehead her entire reign.

-The currently living longest-reigning monarch, Hassanal Bolkiah of Brunei, is not included on the list because Brunei was not a sovereign state until 1984.
-He will be eligible for inclusion if he is still reigning by 1 January 2040 and surpasses Conrad I's independent rule of 56 years, 99 days.
+The currently living longest-reigning monarch, Hassanal Bolkiah of Brunei, who began his reign on 5 October 1967, is not included on the list because Brunei was not a sovereign state until 1 January 1984.